PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

       - Billing info added
       - Team invited
       - Session recording setup
+    - [ ] A/B test: Add tasks for creating a dashboard, action, and cohort
     - [ ] A/B test: Add a task for trying out session recordings
       - See if the task actually gets used, and if it actually gets people to successfully use session recordings more than baseline
 3. Integrate with Customer.io so marketing/other teams can easily create and send email sequences